-The Plan defines its key management personnel (KMP) as Canada Post Corporation's Board of Directors and other members of senior executives responsible for planning, controlling and directing the activities of the Plan.
+The Plan defines its key management personnel (KMP) as Canada Post Corporation's Board of Directors and senior executives responsible for planning, controlling and directing the activities of the Plan.
 As the Plan's KMP are employees of Canada Post Corporation, the remuneration, which includes short-term and post-employment benefits, is paid by the Corporation and the Plan reimburses the Corporation for a portion of these expenses.

-The reimbursement for 2013 and 2012 for certain senior executives was \$724 thousand and \$646 thousand respectively and is included in the amount disclosed in note 17a).
+The reimbursement for 2014 and 2013 for certain senior executives was \$823 thousand and \$724 thousand respectively and is included in the amount disclosed in note 17.a.
 No remuneration is charged from the Corporation to the Pension Plan for the services provided by the Board of Directors of Canada Post Corporation and certain senior executives.
-Disclosure of the Board of Directors' remuneration can be found in the Canada Post Corporation consolidated financial statements.
+Full disclosure of the Board of Directors' remuneration can be found in the Canada Post Corporation consolidated financial statements.